nordeim/SG-Bookkeeper_v2/README (previous).md

 ## Roadmap

 ### Recently Completed
--   **Architectural Refactoring**: A major refactoring of the dependency injection model, using lazy-loading properties in `ApplicationCore` to decouple components and improve maintainability.
 -   **New Company Wizard**: Replaced the simple dialog with a multi-step `QWizard` for a better user experience.
 -   **Multi-Currency Accounting**: Implemented calculation and posting of realized forex gains/losses on payments.
+-   **Withholding Tax (WHT) Management**: Implemented WHT application on vendor payments with correct JE creation.
 -   **Unrealized Forex Revaluation**: Implemented the period-end procedure to revalue open foreign currency balances.
--   **Withholding Tax (WHT) Management**: Implemented WHT application on vendor payments with correct JE creation and certificate data generation.
 -   **Statement of Cash Flows**: Added a new report that generates a full Statement of Cash Flows using the indirect method.

-### Next Steps
+### Current Focus / Next Steps
--   **WHT Reporting**: Create UI and reports for managing and filing withheld taxes (e.g., generating Form S45 PDFs).
+-   **WHT Reporting**: Create UI and reports for managing and filing withheld taxes (e.g., generating Form S45).
--   **Expand Test Coverage**: Add comprehensive unit tests for the newly added and refactored Manager classes (`ForexManager`, `PaymentManager`, etc.).
+-   **Advanced Reporting**: Enhance the reporting engine with more customization options and financial analytics.
+-   **Automated Testing**: Significantly expand unit test coverage for the new manager classes (`ForexManager`, `PaymentManager`) and begin implementing integration tests for key end-to-end workflows.
 -   **User Experience Refinements**: Polish existing UIs based on usability feedback, particularly in the invoicing and payment modules.

 ### Long-term